gentsk77/EECS325/Notes/EECS325Notes.md

     - unlike HTTP which `pull` information
 - **multiple** objects sent in **multipart** message

+### Message Retrieving Protocols
+#### POP3 protocol
+- Two different modes
+  - Download and delete
+  - Download and keep

+#### IMAP
+- Keep all messages at server
+- Allow user toorganize meesgae in folders

 ### Mail message format
 - RFC 822: standard for text message format
     - header lines: To, From, Subject
         - Note: different from SMTP commands MAIL FROM, RCPT TO, etc.
     - body: the message body content, ASCII character only

 ---

+# Feb 5, Tuesday

+## DNS (Domain Name System)
+- Indentifier for internet hosts, routers:
+  - IP address (32 bit): used for addessing datagrams
+- Distributed database
+- application-layer protocol
+- Used to interprete host name to IP addresses

+### DNS services
+- Translate hostname to IP address
+- Host aliasing: canonical, alias names
+  - `Canonical name`: Used to point one main domain to multiple subdomians
+    - makes sure you don't need to change multiple records if you want to change your IP address
+    - Structure: Alias name - IP address - canonoical name - subdomains?
+  - Mail server aliasing: you simply use @case.edu instead of the full domian name
+  - Load distribution: linking many IP addresses corresponding to one name

+### DNS structure
+  - Do not centralize DNS for the sake of scalability

+### DNS: distributed, hierarchical database
+Take Amazon as an example?
+- root servers: multiple root servers accross the globe managed by 13 organizations

+#### TLD, authoritative servers
+- top-level domain (TLD) servers:
+  - eg: .edu, com, etc.
+  - Responsible for com, org, net, edu, etc. and all top-level country domains
+- authorative DNS servers:
+  - organizations own DNS server, providing authorative hostnames to IP mappings for organizations named hosts
+  - maintained by organization or service provider

+#### Local DNS name server
+- Does not striclty belong to hierarchy
+- each residential ISP, company, university, has one "default name server"
+-
+- when host makes DNS query, query is sent to local DNS server
+  - has local cache of recent name-to-address translation pairs (but may be out of date!)
+  - acts as proxy, forwards query into hierarchy

+### DNS name resolation example
+#### Iterated query
+- Local DNS server is majorly in charge of generating all the requests to different servers
+- Requesting host sending request to the local DNS server
+- Local DNS server keeps querying other level of servers to search for the IP address if it does not have the cache of the IP address of a certain layer following the sequence below
+  - root DNS server
+  - TLD DNS server
+  - authorative DNS server
+- eg: the local DNS server queries the TLD DNS server directly if it has cached the TLD address, so it skips the root DNS server

+#### Recursive query
+- The contacted name servers are in charge of looking for the IP address and sending queries to each other
+- Heavy load at upper level layers: root server, TLD DNS server, etc.

+### DNS: caching, updating records
+- once (any) name server learns mapping, it caches mapping
+  - cache entries timeout (disappear) after some time (TTL)
+  - TLD servers typically cached in local name servers
+    - thus root name server not often visited
+  - cached entries may be out-of-date (best effort name-to-address translation!)
+  - update/notify mechanisms proposed IETF standard

+### DNS records
+- DNS: distributed database storing resource records (RR)
+- RR format: (name, value, type, ttl)
+  - type=A
+    - name is hostname
+    - value is IP address
+  - tpe=NS
+    - name is domain
+    - value is hostname of the authorative name server for this domain
+  - type=CNAME
+    - name is alias name for some "canonical" name
+    - value is canonical name
+    - eg: www.ibm.com = servereast.backup2.ibm.com
+  - type=MX
+    - value is name of mailserver associated with name

+### DNS protocol, messages

+both query and reply messages have the sae message format
+- message header
+  - identification: 16 bit # for query, reply to query uses same #
+  - flags:
+    - query or reply
+    - recursion desired
+    - recursion available
+    - reply is authoritative

+### Inserting recoreds into DNS
+-  register name gentsk.com at DNS registrar lmao
+   - provide names, IP addresses of the authoritative name server (primary and secondary)
+   - registrar inserts two RRs into .com TLS server
+- Create authoritative server type A record for www.gentsk.com, type MX record for gentsk.com

+### Attackin DNS
+- DNS applies no encryption machanism for the sake of efficiency
+-
+#### DDoS attacks